 The spread of human infectious diseases

-As already noted that gorillas have about 98% of their genes similar to that of humans which makes them prone to contracting human infectious diseases that eventually lead to death of gorillas, such diseases include influenza, diarrhea, coughs.
-Few cases have been noted where gorillas have contacted human diseases which affect the respiratory system of gorillas according to gorilla doctors.
-Notably in the Virunga region the numbers of gorillas dying from human diseases have reduced because of the regular monitoring of gorilla health by doctors and rangers.
-Sick gorillas are treated and released back to wild.
+As already noted that gorillas have about 98% of their genes similar to that of humans which makes them prone to contracting human infectious diseases that eventually lead to the death of gorillas, such diseases include influenza, diarrhea, coughs.
+Few cases have been noted where gorillas have contracted human diseases which affect the respiratory system of gorillas according to gorilla doctors.
+Notably, in the Virunga region, the numbers of gorillas dying from human diseases have reduced because of the regular monitoring of gorilla health by doctors and rangers.
+Sick gorillas are treated and released back to the wild.
 Ebola outbreak in West Africa during 2002 and 2003 is also known to have killed few western low land gorillas and gorilla doctors find it hard to prevent such epidemics which make human infectious diseases a serious threat that would wipe gorillas off from the face of the earth.
-On gorilla treks, tourists have to keep a distance of at least 7 metres from the gorillas so that to avoid spread of communicable diseases.
+On gorilla treks, tourists have to keep a distance of at least 7 meters from the gorillas so that to avoid the spread of communicable diseases.

-Despite the serious threats facing gorillas, conservation efforts have been increased in countries where gorillas live for instance mountain gorilla tourism in Rwanda, Uganda and DRC has led to increase in mountain gorillas numbers and they are the only critically endangered species increasing in number.
-Revenue proceeds from tourism are used to provide alternative resources like forests, food and vegetable growing, clean water and employment opportunities that came along with such projects have reduced encroachment paving way for gorillas to thrive in the wild.
+Despite the serious threats facing gorillas, conservation efforts have been increased in countries where gorillas live for instance mountain gorilla tourism in Rwanda, Uganda and DRC have led to increasing in mountain gorillas numbers and they are the only critically endangered species increasing in number.
+Revenue proceeds from tourism are used to provide alternative resources like forests, food, and vegetable growing, clean water and employment opportunities that came along with such projects have reduced encroachment paving way for gorillas to thrive in the wild.